 Poop tells about your dog’s gut health and his overall health too.
 A healthy dog’s digestive system will fuel all of his body with nutrition and help him get rid of wastes and toxins in his body.
 When his microbiome is healthy, he’ll be able to break food down for optimal nutrient absorption and build flourishing colonies of helpful bacteria in their guts.

 That’s the key to perfect pooping, and the mentality behind Perfect Poop’s ingredients.

-We combined a premium fiber that ensures he has just the right amount of water flowing through his digestive tract to keep his gut flowing like it should, and it also fuels the pre- and probiotics in his gut to help them become the dominating forces.
+We combined a premium fiber that ensures he has just the right amount of water flowing through the dog’s digestive tract to keep his gut flowing like it should, and it also fuels the pre- and probiotics in his gut to help them become the dominating forces.

-A balanced microbiome that is happily full of helpful bacteria (probiotics) is one that’s able to fight off blockages and harmful bacteria overgrowth that often causes constipation (and other GI issues).
+A balanced microbiome that is happily full of helpful bacteria (probiotics) is one that’s able to fight off blockages and harmful bacteria overgrowth in your dog’s colon that often causes chronic or mild constipation (and other GI issues).